The song of songs, which is Solomon’s. Let him kiss me with the kisses of his mouth: for thy love is better than wine.~Song 1:1-2 KJV

 Within Jenny’s spirit, she felt Beloved Jesus was prompting her to understand beyond what words could express, the holy love He felt for her–that this romance was spiritual, and not sexual in any way.

 Could it be, Song of Solomon was an allegory of Christ’s divine love?
 After all, the New Testament allegorized her as the Bride of Christ.
 She decided to test the theory.
 If Song of Solomon was indeed written as an allegorical representation of Jesus’s love for her as His Bride, then she would see other congruent language.

-Mandy recalled a time of study where she had studied Old Testament customs.
-When a gentleman was ready to propose to his bride, he would offer her a cup of wine.
-If she sipped, and spoke, she was agreeing to her suitor’s proposal of marriage.
+She opened her Bible and read verse two again, recalling a time where she’d studied Old Testament customs.
+According to Jewish tradition, when a gentleman was ready to propose to his bride, he’d offer her a cup of wine.
+If she sipped from the cup, and spoke, she was agreeing to her suitor’s marriage proposal.

 Within the pages of this allegorical romance, she read about her Lord’s pierced, gem-set hands, the Communion elements, the myrrh and frankincense, and so much more….

-“I’ve been kissed with the kisses of Your peace,” Mandy said to her Beloved Lord Jesus as she tarried.
+“I’ve been kissed with the kisses of Your peace, my Beloved,” Jenny said to her Bridegroom as she tarried in His spiritual embrace.
 “I’ve been kissed by my Husband-King.
-Your allegorical name may be Beloved Solomon–which translates as Beloved Peacemaker– but I know Your true identity is Jesus Christ.”
+Your allegorical name may be Beloved Solomon–Beloved Peacemaker– but I know Your true identity is Jesus Christ.”

 My Beloved Jesus, recieve me as Your Bride and kiss me with Your divine love and peace.
-Amen.